 Boosting the fruitiness of your favourite beer

 In 2017, Mirabito et al. conducted an experiment during which pale ale was served in beer glasses with rounded and straight sides.
-The geometry didn't influence the ratings of aroma pleasantness, sweetness or bitterness.
+The geometry didn’t influence the ratings of aroma pleasantness, sweetness, or bitterness.
 Fruitiness, on the other side, was 13% higher in the curved glass.
-Intensity of the beer's flavour was also up 6%.
+The intensity of the beer’s flavour was also up 6%.

 Angularity also seems to have an influence on the perceived taste.
 We’ll cover it in a moment when looking at studies on coffee and hot chocolate, but it does make you wonder whether marketers (just like me) use all this knowledge when designing brand-specific receptacles…

-According to the trade press, matching beer to its branded glassware can boost sales by as much as a third.
-Which is probably why more and more beverage brands are being associated with specific glassware or bottles design.
+According to some sources, matching beer to its branded glassware can boost sales by as much as a third.
+Which is probably why more and more beverage brands are being associated with a specific glassware or bottle design.

 Making coffee more bitter and hot chocolate – sweeter

 In the year 2016, van Rompey et al. decided to test whether a receptacle’s surface texture can influence people’s ratings of bitterness and sweetness of coffee and hot chocolate.
 To eliminate the possibility of a cup’s internal geometry having any impact on the chemical structure of the drinks, nearly identical cups were prepared using 3D-printing technology.

 The internal parts were the exact copies of each other and the only thing that was different – an external design of the cups.
 Surface texture, to be more precise.
 One had a rounded pattern, another – angular.

 After testing 160 participants, the results were in: